tnajdek/zotero-api-client/README.md

 <a name="module_zotero-api-client..api..version"></a>

 #### api~version(version) ⇒ <code>Object</code>
-Configure api to specify local version of given entity.
+Configure api to specify a local version of a given entity.
-When used in conjunction with get() exec function, it will populate the If-Modified-Since-Version header.
+When used in conjunction with the get() exec function, it will populate the If-Modified-Since-Version header.
-When used in conjunction with post(), put(), patch() or delete() it will populate the If-Unmodified-Since-Version header.
+When used in conjunction with post(), put(), patch() or delete(), it will populate the If-Unmodified-Since-Version header.

 **Kind**: inner method of [<code>api</code>](#module_zotero-api-client..api)